 AI is revolutionizing the way companies look for talent.
 Specifically, artificial intelligence in recruitment comes with benefits and limitations that shouldn’t be overlooked.

-The benefits include the faster discovery of relevant talent and potential hires alongside better engagement with them.
+The benefits include the faster discovery of a relevant talent and potential hires alongside better engagement with them.
 Also, AI makes the hiring process more straightforward and cost-effective.
 However, recruiters should never ignore real human connections and personalized strategies to find the best answer to “how is artificial intelligence changing the recruiting process?”
 After all, humans are the creators of AI.